-Positions of Responsibility (Prep, Senior, Sixth): We provide opportunities for pupils who display exceptional performance, attitude and skills to model positive behaviours through positions of responsibility.
+Positions of Responsibility (Prep, Senior, Sixth Tooting): We provide opportunities for pupils who display exceptional performance, attitude and skills to model positive behaviours through positions of responsibility.
 These include Head Student(s), Prefects, School Council Representatives, and any Form/House/Sports Captains and/or Monitors.

-House Point System (Prep, Senior): Awarded in single numbers by staff to pupils directly via our online portal www.pupilrewardpoints.co.uk.
-These are filtered by categories such as 'Work Ethic', 'Teamwork'.
-House points at the Senior School can be accumulated and used towards the purchase of rewards such as stationary and snacks.
+House Point System (Prep, Senior): Awarded in single numbers by staff to pupils.
+These are by categories such as 'Work Ethic', 'Teamwork'.
+House points at BHST can be accumulated and used towards the purchase of rewards such as stationary and snacks.
 All house points gained by pupils are tabulated for the end term/year top house award.
+A collection system such as pupil rewards points or a manual system managed by teachers in school will be established in the first year of